 The answer to the question for the $d=4$ NLSM has been studied in literature by perturbation theory when the value of $\lambda$ is large \cite{codello2009fixed} (the coupling of the NLSM being the inverse of $\lambda$).
 Fortunately in our theory the bare value $\lambda$ defined at UV is indeed large.
-It is of order $\lambda\sim\mathcal{O}(Rk_{UV}^{d-2})$ \cite{codello2009fixed}, where $R$ is the Ricci scalar curvature of the target manifold and $k_{UV}$ is a constant relating to a UV scale much larger than the scale $k$ we are interested in, i.e. $k_{UV}\gg k$.
+It is expected of order $\lambda\sim\mathcal{O}(R_{*}k_{UV}^{d-2})$ \cite{codello2009fixed}, where $R_{*}$ is a positive Ricci scalar curvature of the target manifold at a fixed point and $k_{UV}$ is a constant relating to a UV scale much larger than the scale $k$ we are interested in, i.e. $k_{UV}\gg k$.

 In this situation, a large $\lambda$ corresponds to a small coupling, the perturbation calculation of $\delta_{Z}$ is reliable, which at one loop is given by